Dywanoid/PUT-time-resource-management-system/backend/keycloak/keycloak.md

 ```
 ## Stop the 2nd instance

-Stop the second instance by pressing `Ctrl+C` in the console.
+Wait till the 2nd instance has started successfully, by awaiting for a log entry that looks similar to `Keycloak 12.0.4 (WildFly Core 13.0.3.Final) started in 12630ms`, then stop it by pressing `Ctrl+C` in the console.

 ## Replace the existing realm settings